 The versatility of beer cannot be ignored when it comes to pairing with beef.
 The perfect pairing of beef and beer can bring out the best of any meal.
 Along with the basics of pairing a drink to an overall dish, beer can be also be complemented by the specific beef cut.
 Robust, beefy cuts like the Ribeye or Hanger Steak go great with dark beers like a stout or porter.
 While less robust cuts such as the Flank or Top Round Steak go well with Pilsners and Lagers.

+A general rule of thumb is to pair lean beef with lighter to medium-bodied wines and richer cuts with bolder wines.
 Wine and beef both offer complex, savory and rich flavors.
 That’s why the two are a perfect fit.
 There are many factors that can impact the pairing decision including the seasoning, the beef cut used and cooking method.
 Remember to match flavor of food with the wine.
 Dishes that are bold, deserve a bold wine like a Merlot or Zinfandel.
 Dishes that have some spice pair well with a Shiraz and herbal dishes marry well with many Cabernet Sauvignons and Bordeaux.

 It’s a common belief that only red wine pairs well with beef.
 However, there are some instances when a white wine, or Rosé are a must-try experience.
 Thai beef salads or stir-frys are great with Rieslings and steak salads or meals with plenty of greens and vegetables pair well with many Sauvignon Blancs.